 As a filmmaker, your primary goal should be to provide the highest quality product with the tools and time available.
-That usually means you should pick the fastest and most flexible software for any given task, which will often mean the software you cut in is not the software you use to grade.
+That usually means you should pick the fastest and most flexible software for any given task.
+This often means the software you cut in is not the software you use to grade.

-By leveraging the unique strengths of Premiere and Resolve, you can work faster, deliver better results, and focus on the creative aspects of your work.
+Using the unique strengths of Premiere and Resolve, you can work faster, deliver better results, and focus on creativity.

-In today’s article, we’ll look at the process for round-tripping from Premiere Pro to DaVinci Resolve, and highlight some of the top benefits, biggest hurdles, and key tips for this common workflow.
+In today’s article, we’ll look at the process for round-tripping from Premiere Pro to DaVinci Resolve.
+We”ll highlight some of the top benefits, biggest hurdles, and key tips for this common workflow.

 Round-tripping for everyone

 It should go without saying that not every project is the same.
 Sometimes you won’t need Resolve’s precise color tools, and Lumetri Color (or just a LUT) will do the trick.
 Other times you might be working on a super high-end project in ACES that requires a different process than what we’re about to outline.

 But for many of us, this type of round-tripping between our editing bay and color suite is common.
 Visit practically any post house these days and you’re bound to see something similar at play.

 That said, there are lots of minor tweaks or extra steps different teams will use for this process.
 For simplicity’s sake, we’re going to outline the most simple/standard process for this sort of workflow.

 The first step in this process is to prep your Premiere timeline for a high-quality export to transfer to Resolve.
 Coloring is usually one of the last steps in the editing process.
 So make sure that everything is locked in the edit, and no further changes need to be made.